httpwg/wg-materials/interim.md

 HTTP/2 initial draft status
 ---------------------------

-Martin: one draft - SPDY with name change. new abstract into, addition of some conclusions on upgrade/negotiation.
+Martin Thomson: one draft - SPDY with name change. new abstract into, addition of some conclusions on upgrade/negotiation.
 No conclusion on TLS side yet

 Still some discussion between authors on framing and how to explain etc.

-Mark: need to talk about terminology as not clear in document right now.
+Mark Nottingham: need to talk about terminology as not clear in document right now.

 Martin: current draft is fouled on minimal info to do an implementation but lacking in introduction & "fluff".